muratk5n/thirdwave/en/index.md

 ---

-Surely politicians favored by donors think they are following a deep strategery, but the pols who get the money always seem to follow a certain type of strategery that makes the contractors the most amount of money.
+Surely politicians favored by donors think they are following a well crafted strategery, but the pols who get the money always seem to follow a certain type of strategery that makes the contractors the most amount of money.
 Order is not good, regularly occuring death and mayhem is preferred.
 You can't just destroy once, you do it (or allow it to happen) multiple times.
 It needs to be repeat business.
 Raytheon destroys, Bechtel builds.
 Then Raytheon destroys again, and Bechtel rebuilds..
 This is a sweet, sweet deal if you can get it.
 And the private complex has it.